skizap/The-Inspector/docs/openrouter-reference.md

 ### 2.3.
 Implementation Status

-All six models listed above have been implemented and validated in The Inspector application.
+All seven models listed above have been implemented and validated in The Inspector application.
 The model list is maintained in two locations for consistency:
 - `src/config/models.js` - Frontend model options (MODEL_OPTIONS array)
 - `src/constants/openrouterModels.js` - Backend validation whitelist (VALID_OPENROUTER_MODELS array)